Bernard Harrison (sportsman): Personal life

-Harrison later became a sports and mathematics teacher, firstly at Farleigh School in Andover, and from 1982 at Redrice School near Andover.
+Harrison later became a sports and mathematics teacher at Farleigh House school in Farleigh Wallop.
+He moved with the school to Red Rice near Andover when the school became Farleigh School.
 He also excelled at other sports, gaining county recognition in badminton and table tennis, and could also have done so in field hockey while at school, but football took preference.
 His biography Brushes with the Greats – The Story of a Footballer/Cricketer was published in 2001.
-Harrison was married to Doris Moyse, whom he had married at Croydon Minster in July 1952; she was the brother of the Crystal Palace footballer Alec Moyse.
+Harrison was married to Doris Moyse, whom he had married at Croydon Minster in July 1952; she was the sister of the Crystal Palace footballer Alec Moyse.
 Harrison died in Basingstoke on 18 March 2006.
 He was subsequently cremated a fortnight after his death at Basingstoke Crematorium.